nrkno/core-components/packages/readme.md

 ```

 Alternatively, install components from static.
-Using static registers the custom element with default tag name automatically.
+Using static registers the custom element with its default tag name automatically.
 Recommended for apps:

 ```html
 <script src="https://static.nrk.no/core-components/major/5/core-datepicker/core-datepicker.min.js"></script>  <!-- Using static -->